hirotokatsumata/nawtilus/README.md

 <img src="man/figures/README-plot.nawt-1.png" width="500" height="500" style="display: block; margin: auto;" />

-Finally, check the weights used in propensity score estimation and distribution of the estimated propensity scores in the nawt with `plot_onega()`.
+Finally, check the weights used in propensity score estimation and distribution of the estimated propensity scores in the NAWT with `plot_onega()`.

 ``` r